-Wireless networks can suffer from interference from other device in your household (like microwaves, dryers, etc).
+Wireless networks can suffer from interference from other devices in your household (like microwaves, dryers, etc).
 But also walls and floors will have an impact on the signal quality.

-If you are going for a fully wireless network, then place access point on each floor.
-This way you will the best signal strength on each floor.
+If you are going for a fully wireless network, then place an access point on each floor.
+This way you will have the best signal strength on each floor.

 Advanced Network Diagram

-What you see here is an extend home network diagram.
-We got multiple switches and access points, providing a good wireless network coverage and efficient wired connections.
-This diagram could be used for a two story house for example.
+What you see here is an extended home network diagram.
+We got multiple switches and access points, providing good wireless network coverage and efficient wired connections.
+This diagram could be used for a two-story house for example.

 Always try to connect your switches directly to your router for the best performance.
-In this case we used an Edge Router X SFP (one of the best value for money routers in the market), that comes with multiple PoE ports.
-This way we can connect access points to it with and provide it with power and network connection with the use of only a single network cable.
+In this case, we used an Edge Router X SFP (one of the best value-for-money routers in the market), that comes with multiple PoE ports.
+This way we can connect access points to it and provide it with power and network connection with the use of only a single network cable.